CapricanDRJ/HadesStarCommunityData/docs/corp/af9beeaef30e104c9bd98012952334a25239b6aba44191e736a52b5efa198a51/index.md

 ```
 Relaxed and friendly.
 We encourage growth, enjoyment and teamwork.
+Re
-Reach out if you need assistance.
-Malice not tolerated.
+ach out if you need assistance.
+Malice not tolerated.}
 ```
 ### [Discord](https://discord.gg/P9ruZgaZBJ)
 ### Whitestar Bonus ❌